addisonmartin/share-the-food/README.md

 ### Continuous Integration

-Continuous integration is preformed by Travis CI.
+Continuous integration is performed by Travis CI.
 [It can be found here.](https://travis-ci.org/addisonmartin/share-the-food)

 ## Deployment